1 dead in fatal crash along I-595

 According to Florida Highway Patrol, the single-vehicle crash occurred in the westbound lanes of I-595 near Hiatus Road.
 The crash happened around 7 a.m.

+Officials said the vehicle was traveling westbound when the right rear tire suffered a tread separation, causing the driver to lose control.
+When the driver swerved to the right, the car struck the concrete barrier wall and overturned.

-FHP added that one person was pronounced dead on the scene, while another was transported with minor injuries.
+FHP added that the driver, who was not wearing a seat belt, was pronounced dead on the scene, while two passengers were transported to a nearby hospital with minor injuries.

-Two westbound lanes in the area remain closed due to police activity.
+Two westbound lanes in the area were closed due to police activity, but have since reopened.